 USDA Summer Meals Hotline - Call 1-866-348-6479.
 Families will receive assistance to find the location, meal times, and contact information for summer meals based on their full address, city, and/or zip code

 SCHOOL YEAR MEAL PROGRAM

-TIA participates in the National School Lunch Program and offers breakfast on-campus.
+TIA participates in the National School Lunch Program and offers breakfast on-campus when students are on campus.
 We do not offer a lunch program at this time.

 Breakfast is served from 730am in the Elementary campus and from 800am in the Middle School campus.

 While students are in Distance Learning, we are distributing five school days worth of breakfasts each Wednesday from 8am to 3pm from the elementary school campus.
 Students do not need to be present for a family member to pick up food for them.